marcoalopez/GrainSizeTools/README.md

 - Open and [issue](https://github.com/marcoalopez/GrainSizeTools/issues): This is a place to track bugs or requests for specific features on the scripts.
 - Create a [pull request](https://github.com/marcoalopez/GrainSizeTools/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

-For a quick explanation see https://www.youtube.com/watch?v=R8OAwrcMlRw.

 ---
-*Copyright © 2017-2023 Marco A. Lopez-Sanchez*
+*Copyright © 2017-2024 Marco A. Lopez-Sanchez*

+> [!WARNING]
-*Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
-This webpage and the documentation is not liable for the content of external links.*
+> Information presented on this website and the documentation of the script is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the documentation of the script at any time without previous notice.
+This webpage and the documentation is not liable for the content of external links.

 *Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)*